infosec-ai/legal/terms.md

 3. **User Registration**

-   - Users may need to create an account to access certain features of the Platform.
+   - Users may need to create an account to access certain features of the Website.

    - You agree to provide accurate and complete information during the registration process.